C. Y. O'Connor: Goldfields Water Supply Scheme

 O'Connor is best known for his work on the Goldfields Water Supply Scheme, also known as the Goldfields Pipeline.
 The pipeline carries water 330 mi from Perth to Kalgoorlie.
-A succession of gold rushes in the Yilgarn region near Southern Cross in 1887, at Coolgardie in 1892, and at Kalgoorlie in 1893 caused a population explosion in the barren and dry desert centre of Western Australia, exemplified by towns like Cunderdin and Merredin.
+A succession of gold rushes at Southern Cross in 1887, at Coolgardie in 1892, and at Kalgoorlie in 1893 caused a population explosion in the barren and dry desert centre of Western Australia, exemplified by towns like Cunderdin and Merredin.
 On 16 July 1896, John Forrest introduced to Western Australian Parliament a bill to authorise the raising of a loan of £2.5 million to construct the scheme: the pipeline would pump 5 e6impgal of water per day to the Goldfields from a dam on the Helena River near Mundaring Weir in Perth, pumped in eight successive stages through 330 miles of 30 in pipe to the Mount Charlotte Reservoir in Kalgoorlie.
 The water is then reticulated to various mining centres in the Goldfields.

 The lake created by Mundaring Weir is now known as Lake O'Connor, and still provides drinking water for the towns along the pipeline to Kalgoorlie.

 Death

 O'Connor was subjected to prolonged criticism by members of the press and also many members of the Western Australian Parliament over the scheme.
 John Forrest, always a supporter, had left Western Australian politics to become federal defence minister.
-Defamatory attacks by the press had wounded O’Connor.
+Defamatory attacks by the press had wounded O'Connor.

 Evans describes how political machinations and individual greed led to many libellous newspaper articles about O'Connor towards the end of the pipeline project.
 One article in particular in The Sunday Times, 9 February 1902, by its editor, Thomas Walker, continuing a campaign against O'Connor by Walker's deceased predecessor Frederick Vosper, is thought to have contributed to his death.
 Accusing O'Connor of corruption, it read, in part:

 The government conducted an inquiry into the scheme and found no basis for the press accusations of corruption or misdemeanours on the part of O'Connor.
 Thomas Walker claimed vindication as the Royal Commission into the Coolgardie Water Scheme found "of the degree to which his [O'Connor's] implicit trust had been misplaced [in Thomas C. Hodgson, the Engineer in Charge of the Coolgardie Water Scheme]... unbalanced an already overstrained mind".

 It is claimed that local Noongar Aboriginal people, unhappy with his destruction of the limestone bar across the Swan River at Point Walter, placed a curse on O'Connor. and that "... they sang him to make him crazy", and his suicide was the result.
-O'Connor took his own life on 10 March 1902 by shooting himself while riding his horse into the water at Robb Jetty, south of Fremantle.
+O'Connor took his own life on 10 March 1902 by shooting himself at the water's edge after riding his horse to Robb Jetty, south of Fremantle.
 Less than a year later, Forrest officially commissioned the Goldfields Water Supply Scheme.